jeffmagill/jeffmagill.dev/content/blog/javascript-debugging-utility-to-guard-noisy-production-consoles.md

 })();
 ```

-Notice I'm now using arrow functions to return the object methods, and I only production-guarded _debug_ logs, while _info_, _warn_, and _error_ remain active since they are typically useful for monitoring.
-Now I've got a solid, reusable logger I can use throughout my application.
+Notice I'm now using arrow functions to return the object methods, within an immediatly involking function so lazy me doesn't even need initalize it.
+Also, I only production-guarded _debug_ messages, while _info_, _warn_, and _error_ remain active since they are typically useful for monitoring.
+Now I've got a rock solid, reusable logger I can use throughout my application.

 ```javascript
 // Example usage: